ParanoidUser/codewars-handbook/kata/beta/count-the-likes/README.md

 Kata.evalLikes(new String[] {"likely", "story"}) // ==> false;
 ```

-Your solution must be case-insensitive but you do not need to worry about punctuation (the device you have been fitted with automatically filters this out).
+Your solution must be case-insensitive, but you do not need to worry about punctuation (the device you have been fitted with automatically filters this out).